 Does your soon-to-be college student worry about how hard college is going to be?
 Probably.
-Do you worry about how hard college will be for your student – and whether she’ll be able to do well?
+Do you worry about how hard college will be for your student – and whether they’ll be able to do well?
 Probably.
 Can you find the answer?
 Probably not.

 Many, if not most, college students – or almost-college-students – and their parents worry about how hard college will be.
 Students may not voice their concerns out loud, but they are there.
 Will school be hard?
 Will I be able to do the work?
 Will I understand the material and what is being asked of me?
 They may ask their advisors, faculty members, other students – “Is this class hard?”